shaharrel1/shahar-project/README.md

 - Docker installed if you want to build container images locally.
 - GitHub repository secrets configured for accessing the container registry. (this repository has already configured secrets to the shahar-project dockerhub registry)
 - puppet installed
-    link to instructions on how to install puppet on windows
+    link to instructions on how to install puppet on windows - https://www.puppet.com/docs/puppet/5.5/install_windows.html

 ## Setup Instructions
 1. Clone this repository to your local machine.
 2. Install MiniKube and start the Kubernetes cluster.
 3. Configure `kubectl` to communicate with the MiniKube cluster.
-4. Set up Docker for building container images.
-5. Configure GitHub repository secrets for Docker registry access.
+4. Configure GitHub repository secrets for Docker registry access.
-6. Apply the Kubernetes manifests (`deployment.yaml` and `service.yaml`) to the MiniKube cluster.
+5. Apply the Kubernetes manifests (`deployment.yaml` and `service.yaml`) to the MiniKube cluster.
     ```
     kubectl apply -f my-project-deployment.yaml
     kubectl apply -f my-project-service.yaml
     ```
-7. Run Puppet scripts to manage the Kubernetes resources:
+6. Install puppet and run Puppet script to manage the Kubernetes resources:
     ```
     puppet apply puppet-manifest.pp
     ```
+7. Once everything is set up you can access your app in the url you get when running the command -
+    ```
+     minikube service shahar-project --url
+    ```

+## Monitoring
-8. Monitor the deployment and service to ensure the application is running correctly.
+    To monitor the deployment and service to ensure the application is running correctly i installed prometheus using helm - in the repository there is a prometheus.yml configuration file, I defined the targets that Prometheus should scrape for metrics.
+    To use prometheus you need to run `path/to/prometheus.exe --config.file=path/to/prometheus.yml` and then open your browser on - http://localhost:9090/ for the prometheus to work you need to:
+    -Adjust the IP address and port in the prometheus.yml file to the ip and port you get when running the command `minikube service shahar-project --url`
+    - Expose the metrics throuh /metrics in your repository.